raghvender-tyagi/paperly-ai/README.md

 Features
 ////////
 Autonomous Topic Understanding
-Understands the problem statement and generates a complete outline.
+Understands the problem statement and generates a complete outline of the problem.

 Automated Literature Review
 Searches scientific papers using APIs (arXiv, Semantic Scholar).